-Operating lease is a contract where a financier buys energy efficiency equipment for a business to hire and use.
+Operating lease is a contract where a financier buys renewable or energy efficiency equipment for a business to hire and use.

 How it works

 - Find a financier who offers operating lease financing.
-Most major banks offer it, so your bank is a good place to start.
+Your bank is a good place to start.

 - The financier purchases the equipment for you.